 More information is in our guide to the best scrambles in the Lake District.

-3 – SCRAMBLE AND CANYON DOWN WATERFALLS IN STICKLE GHYLL
+3 – SCRAMBLE DOWN WATERFALLS IN STICKLE GHYLL

 Stickle Ghyll is a dramatic ravine cut deep into the Langdale Pikes.
 Walls of vertical rock rise either side of a river containing deep pools and cascading waterfalls.
 It provides one of the best places in the Lake District to try a ghyll scramble.